coloringchaos/object-fall-16/syllabus.md

 # BTU Lab
 This lab is your maker space!

 In the second or third week of the semester we will run a lab orientation session during class.
 After completing this orientation, all enrolled Object students will officially become lab members.
-After orientation, you can also sign up to complete a 2 hour laser cutter training session (this is mandatory for anyone intersted in using the laser!).

 For more about the lab visit [BTUlab.com](http://www.btulab.com/)